French Pyrénées - 2025

 Saint-Lary Soulan welcomes visitors to enjoy its lively and authentic large village / small town environment.

 The main street, Rue Vincent Mar, strikes through the centre of town.
-Lined with shops and commercial premises serving both tourists and locals alike, there are also plenty of restaurants and bars to choose from after a great day on the slopes.
+Lined with shops and commercial premises serving both tourists and locals alike, there were also plenty of restaurants and bars to choose from after a great day on the slopes.

 There are several supermarkets including a large Carrefour Market on the approach to Saint-Lary, and other smaller, grocery or specialist food shops scattered throughout the town.